vrugtehagel/yozo/README.md

 #### define.form

-Custom elements may be form-associated, and this function lets you use this.
+Custom elements may be form-associated, and this function allows you to specify this.
 Simply call it once, with no arguments, to opt-in to this behavior.
-This will get you the `this[internals]` property that is otherwise `null`, allowing you to set the underlying value for use in `<form>` elements.
+Then, you can use `this[internals]` to e.g. set the underlying value for use in `<form>` elements.
 See the section on `[internals]` for more info.

 #### construct

 This is analogous to the constructor for custom elements.
-This time though, you don't need to call `super()`, attach your shadow DOM and template, or your CSS; Yozo does all of that for you, so that you can focus on the logic.
+With Yozo though, you don't need to call `super()`, attach your shadow DOM and template, or your CSS; Yozo does all of that for you, so that you can focus on the logic.
 Here, set up everything that needs to be alive for the entire duration of the component, whether connected to the document or not.
-For example, reactions to attribute changes, loading some data into the component, or setting up some of the state for the component.
+For example, loading some data into the component, or setting up some of the internal state for the component.

 #### connect

 This is equivalent to the `connectedCallback` in custom elements.
-However, Yozo will automatically make the function your provide here a reversible - that means that you can just set up your component using reversible functions such as `when`, and Yozo will automatically take everything down for you, so that you don't have to define a `disconnect` callback at all.
+However, Yozo will automatically make the function your provide here a reversible - that means that you can just set up your component using reversible functions such as `when`, and Yozo will automatically take everything down for you when the element disconnects, so that you don't have to define a `disconnect` callback at all.
 For example:
 ```html
 <script>
     define('button-clicker')